Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 Getting to this page is an important step.
 You are not alone and there is support available, from healthcare professionals and other people going through the same thing as you are.

 Type 1 and disordered eating, known as T1DE, is an eating disorder in a person with type 1 diabetes.
-This can be when someone restricts the amount of insulin they take on purpose, to lose weight or stop them from gaining weight, or are experiencing bulimia or anorexia alongside their type 1.
+This can be when someone restricts the amount of insulin they take on purpose to lose weight or stop gaining weight, known as insulin omission, or are experiencing another form of disordered eating, like bulimia or anorexia, alongside their type 1.

 There are many reasons someone with type 1 may experience an eating disorder.
-Evidence suggests that about 42 per cent of people living with type 1 will experience distress about their diabetes at some point in their life, so if you’re feeling this way, you are not alone.
+Evidence suggests that up to 40% of girls and women and up to 15% of boys and men with type 1 diabetes experience some form of disordered eating.
+If you’re feeling this way or experiencing disordered eating, you are not alone.

-Diabulimia is a media-coined term that refers to an eating disorder in a person with diabetes, typically type 1 diabetes, where the person doesn’t take the amount of insulin they need, because they are worried about gaining weight or want to lose weight.
-We explain below how this can affect your type 1 management and wellbeing, and how to find help.
+Diabulimia is a term used in the media rather than a medical term used by Diabetes Healthcare Teams.
+It refers to an eating disorder in a person with diabetes, usually type 1 diabetes, where the person doesn’t take the amount of insulin they need because they are worried about gaining weight or want to lose weight.

-Managing type 1 diabetes is very closely linked with food and the body and can also be stressful.
-Because of this, the risk of someone developing disordered eating is higher.
-Here are some of the reasons for this (as outlined by the Wessex ComPASSION Project):
+Managing type 1 diabetes is very closely linked with food and the body and can be stressful.
+Because of this, the risk of someone developing disordered eating is higher than in people without type 1.

 Managing type 1 diabetes means that you have to think about your body a lot of the time.
-Self-monitoring of glucose levels and weight, and a focus on weight at clinic appointments, may cause people to focus on their bodies more than people who don’t have type 1.
+Monitoring your own glucose levels and weight, along with a focus on weight at clinic appointments, may cause people to focus on their bodies more than people who don’t have type 1.

 One of the main symptoms of undiagnosed type 1 is weight loss.
 When people start taking insulin, their body restores the weight they have lost which can cause them to associate taking insulin with putting on weight.